 Invite the whole school to an evening of interactive, math and engineering fun!
 Family members can work together or compete with each other to be the math and engineering champion!
 You provide 20 volunteers and we’ll fill 20 of your tables with creative hands-on activities.
 Educators and families love this casual, self-directed evening of fun science activities.
 All activities are linked to the Michigan Science Standards.
 Discount coupons for a visit to the Museum for all participants!
 Register today!

-The classic egg drop experiment!
-Students are given credits to purchase materials to protect their egg from damage in freefall.
-Concepts in this workshop range from gravity to economics.
+Join us in this classic egg drop experiment!
+Students are given credits to purchase materials to protect their egg from damage in a freefall.
+Concepts covered in this workshop range from gravity to economics.
 Register today!

 Is it a solid?
 A liquid?
 A gas?
 Your students will discover the properties of each state of matter by making our ooey, gooey slime.
 We’ll also discuss how molecules look and act when changing between states of matter.
 Students will get to take home their slime as well as a recipe to make it again at home.
 Register today!

-This new workshop is designed just for your youngest learners.
-Using the story Balancing Act by Ellen Stoll Walsh, students will discover the joys of balance.
-We’ll use levers and fulcrums to see if we can find the perfect balance.
+Using the story Balancing Act by Ellen Stoll Walsh, students will use levers and fulcrums to see if they can find the perfect balance.
 Each 30-minute workshop will include an interactive story-time, an explorative hands-on activity, and group reflection time.
 Register today!

 Bring the stars down to Earth with our inflatable, portable planetarium!
 Students will learn how to locate common constellations in the sky, listen to Greek myths related to stars, and discover how stars have been used by people throughout history.
 Register today!